larsrh/website/_articles/scala-matsuri.md

 After that, I have largely resorted to technical writing.
 This text is an attempt to balance that out again; mostly for my own sake, but maybe some readers find it entertaining.
 It is about Scala Matsuri, a conference that took place in June 2019 in Tokyo.
-I am writing this in the airplane back from Haneda to Frankfurt in an attempt to get me to finish while I still remember details.
+I am writing this ~~in the airplane back from Haneda to Frankfurt~~ in an attempt to get me to finish while I still remember details.
+(**Update:** I kept pouring many more hours into this post, so the sentence before is kind of a lie.)

 ## Scala Matsuri